aliMissaoui/Flutter-Package-Animated-Page-Reveal/README.md

 -->

 # Animated Page Reveal
-**Animated Page Reveal** package lets you add an animated page reaveal to your Flutter app that dispaly a set of pages with your desired content.
+**Animated Page Reveal** package lets you add an animated page reveal to your Flutter app that dispaly a set of pages with your desired content.

 ## Features